We’ve got three shows coming your way—and they’re all kinds of awesome.

 Team 50s - Mitzie Hunter

-Mitzie Hunter is a dynamic, community-grounded trailblazer whose 30 years of leadership spans the nonprofit sector, private sector, and government.
+Mitzie Hunter is the President & CEO of the Canadian Women's Foundation.
+She is a dynamic, community-grounded trailblazer whose 30 years of leadership spans the nonprofit sector, private sector, and government.
 She was the first Black woman to serve as Ontario’s Minister of Education.
 She also served as Ontario’s Minister of Advanced Education and Skills Development and Associate Minister of Finance.
 Mitzie is a respected advocate for women, girls, and gender-diverse people.
 She is known for her expertise in an array of issues, from women’s leadership to inclusive economies to sustainable neighbourhood and city building.

 Team 60s - Brenda Beckedorf